 On July 10, 1998, Carol and Jenny graciously allowed Bobbi and Betty from Wild Horse Spirit and Olivia from VRWPA to set up a portable panel trap to catch "Blondie".
 Once in the trap, her injury could be better evaluated and the rope around her neck removed.
 Carol and Jenny expressed concern about Blondie and what would happen to her.
-They were assured that we would give her excellent care.
-Once Blondie was in the trip, her wounds noted to be more severe than thought.
-A one-shot treatment would not be possible.
+They were reassured that we would give her excellent care.
+Once Blondie was in the trap, her wounds were such that a one-shot treatment would not be possible.

 Wild Horse Spirit trailered her to a vet hospital in Reno where, under anesthesia, her wounds were debrided and dressed.
 She was also given hydrating IV fluids and started on IV antibiotics for infection.
 Her wounds were serious.
 She would not have survived in the wild.

 After a week of intensive treatment at the hospital, Blondie was trailered from the vet hospital to the home of Sherry and Dennie for further outpatient care under supervision of Dr. Michele Peacock.
 Sherry and Dennie had other adopted wild horses, including a filly named "Arrow".
 To help lessen her stress of being separated from her mother, Blondie was able to socialize with other "wild" ones who not only welcomed her and but were delighted with her.